gyrovorbis/sh4zam/README.md

 # Examples
 Examples can be found within the `example` subdirectory.
 New examples are always welcome to be contributed!

-NOTE:  <i>If you've installed SH4ZAM through KOS-ports, the examples should get installed to `kos-ports/examples/sh4zam`.</i>

 Example       | Description
 --------------|------------
 Bruce's Balls | Pushes up to 4.5 million PPS, rendering Bruce's balls.
+PVR DMA       | Real-world, complex renderer using KOS's PVR DMA API.

+NOTE: <i>If you've installed SH4ZAM through KOS-ports, the examples should get installed to `kos-ports/examples/sh4zam`.</i>

 # Projects
 The following projects have been successfully accelerated with SH4ZAM and make great references: